Breakdown of Costs Before Analysis

 Instead, I’ve found that it’s far quicker and simpler to have mobile external storage to connect to your phone.
 Androids can connect to a variety of external hard drives via USB-C and iPhones/iPads have been able to connect to external storage via lightning cable or USB-C since iOS13 was introduced.
 We break it down here for you:

 The simplest drive for iPhone is the SanDisk iXpand Flash Drive.
 It has a lighting connector and a USB-3 connection on the other end to connect to your computer once your media is transferred.
 You can then edit directly from the drive or store it anywhere else you use for editing.
+It retails for around $80.

 For Android and USB-C enabled smart devices I would highly recommend the Samsung T5 SSD drive.
 This little drive is not only incredibly small but it’s fast and durable.
 I’ve used so many of these little guys in the past that it’s hard to imagine recommending anything else.
+You can get 1TB of storage with these for around $140.

 To get you going with the equipment needed to start a YouTube channel and actually recording YouTube videos, this is pretty much all you would need.
 You may not even need everything I have suggested here if you own equipment you could use in their place.
 But if you don’t then this is certainly the best value for money you are going to get for the quality you need to establish your YouTube channel as an authority channel.